tkaixinn/tp/docs/UserGuide.md

 Format: `add name:NAME phone:PHONE_NUMBER email:EMAIL address:ADDRESS channel:CHANNEL offset:OFFSET [country:COUNTRY] [note:NOTE] [tag:TAG]…​`

-* Automatically adds a tag with the person's country calling code if it is included in the phone number.
+* A tag with the person's country calling code is automatically added if it is included in the phone number.
 * The channel field **cannot be left blank**.
 You must specify one of the allowed channels: PHONE, EMAIL, SMS, WHATSAPP, or TELEGRAM.
 If the channel field is omitted, the app will display an error and refuse to add the contact.
 * The offset refers to offset from GMT and must be specified in HH:MM.
 You may refer to the help window (with `help`) for a reference table of offset values.
 * The country field can be left blank but must be included in the command, i.e. `country:` (with no country following the prefix) is a valid input.